wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 For example, considering a potential extension of server-to-client communication using server-sent events as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events, the URL for connecting to the server side event resource for the published stream could be returned in the initial HTTP "201 Created" response with a "Link" header field and a "rel" attribute of "urn:ietf:params:whep:ext:example:server-sent-events".
 (This document does not specify such an extension, and uses it only as an example.)

-In this theoretical case, the HTTP 201 response to the HTTP POST request would look like:
+In this theoretical case, the "201 Created" response to the HTTP POST request would look like:

 ~~~~~
 HTTP/1.1 201 Created